woodpecker-ci/woodpecker/docs/versioned_docs/version-1.0/10-intro.md

 ### File changes are incremental

 - Woodpecker clones the source code in the beginning
-- Changes to files are persisted through steps as the same volume is mounted to all steps
+- File changes are persisted throughout individual steps as the same volume is being mounted in all steps

 ```yaml
 # .woodpecker.yml